OpenZeppelin/solidity-docgen/README.md

     -h, --help             output usage information
 ```

+where `project_path` is the path to any directory containing a `package.json` file and a `contracts` subdirectory where all the project's Solidity contracts are contained. `docusaurus_path` is the output path where the Docusaurus project will be created.

 For example, if your [Truffle](http://truffleframework.com/) project is at location `~/dev/smartcontractz`, you can use the following commands to generate API documentation for your project:

 ```sh